Meet Jan Walstrom

 “With our future in the balance, the time is now to engage our best and brightest –across sectors and disciplines.
 Addressing the past, we need to continue to remediate environmental damage to the planet we call home.
 And looking to the coming decades, the planning, commitments and response steps we take today are critical to leading the world to a more climate-resilient existence for all generations to come.”

-Jan also serves as Jacobs’ Global Environmental Market Director, leading our team of more than 6,500 practitioners who work with the federal, state/municipal and private sector to drive sustainability and climate action throughout their operations; achieve environmental health and safety compliance; deliver environmental planning and permitting for critical infrastructure projects; and remediate and regenerate land and ground water contaminated by the full spectrum of contaminants of concern, including per- and polyfluoroalkyl substances (PFAS).
+Jan also previously served as Jacobs’ Global Environmental Market Director, leading our team of more than 6,500 practitioners who work with the federal, state/municipal and private sector to drive sustainability and climate action throughout their operations; achieve environmental health and safety compliance; deliver environmental planning and permitting for critical infrastructure projects; and remediate and regenerate land and ground water contaminated by the full spectrum of contaminants of concern, including per- and polyfluoroalkyl substances (PFAS).

 She gained significant industry experience serving as Deputy Program Manager for the environmental remediation of the Rocky Flats Closure Project in Colorado – a manufacturing complex that produced the triggers for nuclear weapons.
 On October 13, 2005, project physical completion was declared on the $7 billion, 10-year effort, making it the largest Superfund cleanup project to be completed in U.S. history and the first successful major nuclear decommissioning project in the world.
 Jan continued to lead the regulatory support project team for the next year, which ultimately enabled the Department of Energy to transition a major portion of the site to the Department of Interior, establishing the Rocky Flats National Wildlife Refuge.